stoskovicmilos/stoskovicmilos/README.md

 # Hi, I'm Miloš 👋

-I'm a passionate **developer & IT enthusiast** from Serbia, always learning and exploring new technologies to grow in the world of software development and DevOps.
+I'm a passionate **developer & IT enthusiast** from Serbia, always learning and exploring new technologies to grow in the world of software development.

 ---